HubTou/PyLists4C/DOC.md

 // If you have more than 0 bytes allocated, you probably have a memory leak somewhere... printf("Allocated memory: %lu\n", listGetAllocatedMemory());
 ```

+## Tests
+Successfully compiled and tested on:
+* FreeBSD 13.1 with clang 13
+* Ubuntu 20.4 with GCC 9.4